Friday the 13th: Origins, Myths, and Next Dates

-Friday the 13th is considered to bring bad luck in some Western cultures, similar to beliefs that bad luck comes from walking under a ladder, seeing a black cat crossing your path, or breaking a mirror.
-But how did this superstition begin, why thirteen, and when is the next Friday the 13th?
-We explain.
+Friday the 13th is considered to bring bad luck in some Western cultures, the same way folks once worried about walking under a ladder, seeing a black cat cross the path, or breaking a mirror.
+But where did the dread of the number 13 begin, why this number and not some other, and when is the next Friday the 13th?
+Here is what the folklore, the history, and the calendar have to say.

 Friday The 13th Superstition Origins

-Folklore historian Donald Dossey believes the unlucky nature of the number “13” originated with a Norse myth about 12 gods having a dinner party in Valhalla.
-Loki, the trickster god, arrived as the 13th guest despite being uninvited, and arranged for Höðr to shoot Balder with a mistletoe-tipped arrow.
-According to Dossey: “Balder died, and the whole Earth got dark.
+Folklore historian Donald Dossey traces the unlucky reputation of the number “13” back to a Norse myth about 12 gods sitting down to a dinner party in Valhalla.
+Loki, the trickster god, turned up as the 13th guest even though no one had invited him, and he arranged for Hodr to shoot Balder with a mistletoe-tipped arrow.
+As Dossey tells it: “Balder died, and the whole Earth got dark.
 The whole Earth mourned.
 It was a bad, unlucky day.”
-This event in Norse mythology caused the number 13 to be considered unlucky.
+From that story, the number 13 came to be seen as unlucky.

-An unlucky 13th dinner guest also rings true in the story of Jesus’ Last Supper.
-Judas was the 13th person to arrive.
-His betrayal lead to Jesus’ crucifixion on Good Friday.
-However there is no record of the two items “Friday” and “13” being referred to together as especially unlucky before the 19th century.
+That unlucky 13th dinner guest shows up again in the story of Jesus’ Last Supper, where Judas was the 13th person to arrive.
+His betrayal led to the crucifixion on Good Friday.
+Even so, there is no record of “Friday” and “13” being paired together as especially unlucky before the 19th century.

-Friday the 13th bad luck is rumored to have begun with the Last Supper.
+The number 13 and Friday the 13th bad luck superstition began with the Last Supper.

 Friday the 13th bad luck is believed to date back to Judas at the Last Supper and Jesus’ Crucifixion on Good Friday.

-One of the first references to the misfortune of Friday the 13th comes from a French play, Les Finesses des Gribouille (1834).
-A character says, “I was born on a Friday, December 13th, 1813, from which come all of my misfortunes.”
+One of the first written references to the misfortune of Friday the 13th comes from a French play, Les Finesses des Gribouille (1834).
+A character laments, “I was born on a Friday, December 13th, 1813, from which come all of my misfortunes.”

-Many people attribute the popularization of the modern Friday the 13th superstition to T. W. Lawson’s novel Friday, the Thirteenth (1907).
-In this book, an unscrupulous broker takes advantage of the myth to create a Wall Street panic.
+Many people credit the popularity of the modern Friday the 13th superstition to T. W. Lawson’s novel Friday, the Thirteenth (1907), in which an unscrupulous broker takes advantage of the myth to set off a Wall Street panic.
+For a fuller history of how the date gathered its reputation, Wikipedia’s overview of Friday the 13th collects the literary and cultural references in one place.

 Learn how to increase your luck on Friday the 13th.